 If I suspect that an individual may be involved in child abuse or dependent adult or elder abuse.

 If a client is threatening serious bodily harm to another person.

 If a client intends to harm himself/herself/themself.
-The therapist will make every effort to work with the individual to insure their safety.
+The therapist will make every effort to work with the individual to ensure their safety.
 However, if an individual does not cooperate, additional measures may need to be taken.

 There are some instances where attending therapy in person isn’t possible on a regular basis or at all.
 Additionally, some people may feel more comfortable seeing a therapist from home while using web-based therapy.
-By using a secure internet-based video conferencing service, we can meet weekly for individual or couples work.
+By using a secure HIPAA compliant video conferencing service, we can meet weekly for individual or couples work.

 Online therapy isn’t the best option for everyone, but feel free to call me to discuss your situation and how you think web-based therapy could benefit you.